 What to expect during therapy

 Our team of pelvic health physical therapists provide a thorough subjective and objective evaluation and develop a treatment program specific to your problems and goals.

-Treatments may include one or more of the following: manual therapy to reduce muscle guarding and spasms, joint mobilization, or muscle energy techniques to correct a rotated pelvis, sacroiliac joint, or misaligned cervical, thoracic or lumbar vertebrae.
+Pelvic Health treatments may include one or more of the following: manual therapy to reduce muscle guarding and spasms, joint mobilization, or muscle energy techniques to correct a rotated pelvis, sacroiliac joint, or misaligned cervical, thoracic or lumbar vertebrae.

 Specific therapeutic exercises will correct areas of muscle weakness, muscle imbalances, or muscle tightness.
 Neuro-muscular reeducation is provided to instruct patients on proper posture alignment, spine stabilization, and facilitation techniques for weak muscles such as those in the pelvic floor.
 Biofeedback is also utilized to re-educate weakness or hypertonus in the pelvic floor muscles.

 Depending on your particular dysfunction, specific functional training will be provided geared toward your particular goals.
 Functional activities may include instructions on proper posture while nursing your infant or body mechanics education to learn how to correctly lift or bath your toddler to eliminate undue stress to your joints.
 Safely returning to sports once your dysfunction has healed is important if that is one of your goals.